cabforum/servercert/docs/BR.md

 ##### 3.2.2.5.1 Agreed-Upon Change to Website
 Confirming the Applicant's control over the requested IP Address by confirming the presence of a Request Token or Random Value contained in the content of a file or webpage in the form of a meta tag under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of validating control of IP Addresses, on the IP Address that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
 The Request Token or Random Value MUST NOT appear in the request.

-If a Random Value is used, the CA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after the longer of (i) 30 days or (ii) if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#performing-identification-and-authentication-functions) of this document).
+If a Random Value is used, the CA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after the longer of
+  i.
+30 days or
+  ii. if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#performing-identification-and-authentication-functions) of this document).

 ##### 3.2.2.5.2 Email, Fax, SMS, or Postal Mail to IP Address Contact
 Confirming the Applicant's control over the IP Address  by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to an email address, fax/SMS number, or postal mail address identified as an IP Address Contact.